1031 Exchanges on Maui: Tax Deferral, Equity Preservation & Strategic Real Estate Repositioning

 Final Thoughts

-A 1031 exchange is more than a tax strategy.
+A 1031 exchange is often viewed as a tax strategy.

 Considering a 1031 Exchange on Maui?